Orcas Crossroads Lecture Series and CrossCurrents Seminar Series

 The international conversation about the effects of foreign aid and donation raises many serious questions: What do people need?
 What really works?
 How do we know we are doing good?
 Award-winning writer Sallie Tisdale will talk about the challenges and successes of international aid work, and recount her experiences volunteering in a village in Uganda, as featured in Harper’s magazine in 2012.

-FALL 2012 LECTURES
+FALL 2012

 Watch the Videos